TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 // more modalities.

 *Strengthening Unimodal Encoders*\
-Finetuning S-SMKE on unimodal downstream tasks showed that our performance is generally worse on those taks compared to the performance of unimodal models, including our unimodal distilled models.
+Finetuning S-SMKE on unimodal downstream tasks showed that our performance is generally worse on those tasks compared to the performance of unimodal models, including our unimodal distilled models.
 Since this is a limitation of our approach, it is worth investigating how the performance of our model can be improved on unimodal tasks.
 BEiT-3 @beit3 solves this problem by including modality-specific pretraining tasks during the training of the multimodal model,